-TABLE 2.2 LIST OF WILSON COEFFICIENTS INCLUDED IN THE ANALYSIS.
+LIST OF WILSON COEFFICIENTS INCLUDED IN THE ANALYSIS.

-The 26 operators fall into four main categories: operators involving 4 heavy quarks, operators involving two heavy quarks and two light quarks, operators involving two heavy quarks and bosons.
+The 26 operators fall into four main categories: operators involving 4 heavy quarks, operators involving two heavy quarks and two light quarks, operators involving two heavy quarks and two leptons, and operators involving two heavy quarks and bosons.
 The vertices arising from these operators can impact the signal processes of this analysis, as illustrated in the example diagrams in Figure 2.1.
-The four four-heavy WCs only have significant impacts on the ttt signal process, so these WCs are not included in the modeling of the other five signal processes.
+The four four-heavy WCs only have significant impacts on the $t\bar{t}t\bar{t}$ signal process, so these WCs are not included in the modeling of the other five signal processes.
 The details of the Monte Carlo generation of the signal samples will be discussed in Section 3.2.1.